Join Our FREE Live Webinar

 What Is House Flipping?

 Flipping houses is a dynamic real estate investment strategy that involves purchasing distressed or undervalued properties, renovating them with strategic upgrades, and then selling them at a higher price for a worthwhile profit.
-In today's real estate market, aspiring investors can start a career in house flipping without needing piles of their cash.
+In today's real estate market, flipping a house with no money is becoming more accessible, as aspiring investors can start a career in house flipping without needing piles of cash.
 Instead, investors can unlock the potential of flipping houses and building a successful real estate portfolio by deploying innovative financing methods, creative problem-solving, and astute market analysis.

 Even though investors don’t need to use the cash out of their bank accounts, house flipping has become synonymous with generous profits.
 According to the latest Home Flipping Report from ATTOM Data Solutions, “the gross profit on typical transactions (the difference between the median purchase price paid by investors and the median resale price) increased to $56,000.”
 The report also verifies the average profit translates to a 22.5% return on investment.